infofiend/FLEXi_Lighting/README.md

 # FLEXI_Lighting
-Apps, devices, and extras for use with FLEXi Lighting Scenes &amp; Triggers
+FLEXi Lighting Apps, Devices, and examples and extras

 --HOW TO INSTALL--